vnaessens/cheat_sheets/[FFMPEG] convert video to gif.md

 where
-- `-ss` seeks to the specified timestamp start, `-t` specifies the duration, `-to` defines the end of the segment For example, "-ss 60 -t 10" is equivalent to "ss 60 -to 70" to ut the input video from 60s to 70s.
+- `-ss` seeks to the specified timestamp start, `-t` specifies the duration, `-to` defines the end of the segment For example, `-ss 60 -t 10` is equivalent to `-ss 60 -to 70` to cut the input video from 60s to 70s.
 See [FFmpeg documentation](https://trac.ffmpeg.org/wiki/Seeking) for a reason to put seeking options after -i (basically, the seeking is more accurate and the timestamps in the subtitle file do not need to be changed).
 - `-vf` stands for video filters
 - `fps=10` changes the framerate to 10 frames per second